-- indicative list and specification of parameters to be used to determine, based on the state-of-the-art, the acceptability of the benefit-risk ratio for the various indications and for the intended purpose(s) of the device. - Such a plan shall be linked to a well-reasoned and comprehensive risk management plan (consistent with ISO 14971).
-14 - The depth and extent of the clinical evidence should be appropriate to the risk classification, - novelty, and parameters (and their reference interval/categories) included in the specified design - envelope.
-A manufacturer may use clinical data for a comparable medical device (either mass- - 717 produced or patient-matched) to support safety, clinical performance and/or effectiveness claims - on the subject device.
-The extent to which such evidence may be acceptable will depend on how - similar the devices are for relevant aspects, including the intended use, technical and biological - characteristics, manufacturing processes, safety, and performance characteristics.
-Consideration - should be given to how the differences may affect the safety, clinical performance and/or - effectiveness of the subject device.
-If the manufacturer makes additional claims on the subject - device, appropriate clinical evidence may be necessary for substantiation. - Similar to the risk management for a patient-matched medical device, the investigation of the - clinical safety requires an analysis of the worst-case design scenario(s) within the design - envelope.
-The manufacturer must provide clinical evidence to demonstrate the clinical safety and - ongoing acceptability of the residual risks for the worst-case design scenarios.
-For high-risk - devices or those based on technologies where there is little to no prior clinical experience, direct - clinical evidence from the use of the patient-matched medical device in humans will be - 730 required to demonstrate conformity with Essential Principles. - All clinical investigations should be designed on sound scientific principles and methodology, - including an appropriate statistical plan, and should be conducted following relevant standards - (such as ISO 14155) and/or applicable regulatory requirements.
-Clinical investigation should be - conducted in accordance with ethical principles, which protect the rights, safety and well-being - of human subjects participating in these investigations, such as those described in the Declaration - of Helsinki and/or applicable regulatory requirements.
-While designing clinical investigation - for such devices, special consideration should be given to: - Prevalence and incidence of clinical conditions in the general population; - Availability of a comparable device for the same indication; - Standard of care for the clinical condition; - Meaningful measurable patient-relevant clinical outcome(s) and follow-up duration and study endpoints to allow for objective assessment of the clinical safety;
+• indicative list and specification of parameters to be used to determine, based on the state-of-the-art, the acceptability of the benefit-risk ratio for the various indications and for the intended purpose(s) of the device.

+Such a plan shall be linked to a well-reasoned and comprehensive risk management plan (consistent with ISO 14971).13

+The depth and extent of the clinical evidence should be appropriate to the risk classification, novelty, and parameters (and their reference interval/categories) included in the specified design envelope.
+A manufacturer may use clinical data for a comparable medical device (either mass-produced or patient-matched) to support safety, clinical performance and/or effectiveness claims on the subject device.
+The extent to which such evidence may be acceptable will depend on how similar the devices are for relevant aspects, including the intended use, technical and biological characteristics, manufacturing processes, safety, and performance characteristics.
+Consideration should be given to how the differences may affect the safety, clinical performance and/or effectiveness of the subject device.
+If the manufacturer makes additional claims on the subject device, appropriate clinical evidence may be necessary for substantiation.

+Similar to the risk management for a patient-matched medical device, the investigation of the clinical safety requires an analysis of the worst-case design scenario(s) within the design envelope.
+The manufacturer must provide clinical evidence to demonstrate the clinical safety and ongoing acceptability of the residual risks for the worst-case design scenarios.
+For high-risk devices or those based on technologies where there is little to no prior clinical experience, direct clinical evidence14 from the use of the patient-matched medical device in humans will be required to demonstrate conformity with Essential Principles.

+All clinical investigations should be designed on sound scientific principles and methodology, including an appropriate statistical plan, and should be conducted following relevant standards (such as ISO 14155) and/or applicable regulatory requirements.15 Clinical investigation should be conducted in accordance with ethical principles, which protect the rights, safety and well-being of human subjects participating in these investigations, such as those described in the Declaration of Helsinki16 and/or applicable regulatory requirements.
+While designing clinical investigation for such devices, special consideration should be given to:

+- Prevalence and incidence of clinical conditions in the general population; - Availability of a comparable device for the same indication; - Standard of care for the clinical condition; - Meaningful measurable patient-relevant clinical outcome(s) and follow-up duration and study endpoints to allow for objective assessment of the clinical safety; - Subgroup analyses of relevant parameters included in the design envelope to address residual risks and aspects of clinical performance not completely resolved by clinical evidence from comparable devices - Subgroup analysis of worst-case design scenario(s)

+If a comparable medical device (mass-produced or patient-matched) exists for the same intended use, the clinical investigation should consider including the comparable device as a positive control.
+If the clinical condition is deemed to be sufficiently rare to warrant a single-arm clinical investigation, data should be collected in a way that allows for objective comparison with the standard of care.
+If no treatment exists for the clinical condition, clinical investigation data should be collected in a way that

-&lt;sup>14 ISO 14971 Medical devices - Application of risk management to medical devices
+13 ISO 14971 Medical devices - Application of risk management to medical devices